 From time to time, our educational programming includes outings.
-If your child cannot participate, you will need to make alternate arrangements for daycare.
-We won't be able to let your child remain at the summer camps because prescribed child-animators must be maintained.
+If your child cannot participate, you will need to make alternate arrangements for that day.
+We won't be able to let your child remain at the camp because the ratio of child-animators must be maintained.